1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 The EC300 is a neat little light.
 It is perfectly suited for camping thanks to the RGB emitter and utility as a powerbank, coupled with a very nice beam and usable output.
 However, the manufacturing defect in the optic along with a complicated UI are marks against it.
 All in all, a very good new offering from Skilhunt, perfectly suited for those long trips.
 4/5

-Skilhunt EC300 for sale
+Skilhunt EC300 discount code

 1lumen selects and reviews products personally.
 We may earn affiliate commissions through our links, which help support our testing.